ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/document-identifiers/hilo-algorithm.dotnet.markdown

 When the document store is disposed, the client sends to the server the last value it used to create an identifier and the max value he got from the server.

 If the max value in the server-side is equal to the max value of the client and the last used value by the client is smaller or equal to the max of the server-side, the server will update the `Max` value to the last used value by the client.

+(`store.Dispose()` is used in this example to demonstrate what happens when a range is released.
+In normal use, the `store` should only be disposed when the application is closed.)

 {CODE return_hilo_1@ClientApi\DocumentIdentifiers\HiloAlgorithm.cs /}